 About The Great Illawarra Walk

-The Great Illawarra Walk is back for 2019 and we're going to make this year bigger and better than ever.
-This year all money raised will be going towards research into Vanishing White Matter Disease at the Illawarra Health and Medical Research Institute to support children worldwide, including local girl Chloe Saxby.
+The Great Illawarra Walk is back for 2020 and we're going to make this year bigger and better than ever.
+This year all money raised will be going towards research into Vanishing White Matter Disease at the Illawarra Health and Medical Research Institute to support children worldwide, including local girls Chloe Saxby and Holly Burns.

-Chloe Saxby is a local 10-year-old girl who was diagnosed four years ago with an extremely rare and degenerative brain disease - Vanishing White Matter Disease - for which there is no cure or treatment available.
+Both girls were diagnosed with an extremely rare and degenerative brain disease - Vanishing White Matter Disease - for which there is no cure or treatment available.
 Doctors are working on a cure, with promising research taking place, however funding is urgently required to speed up this process.

 To find out more about Chloe and her story visit www.chloesaxby.com.au.

-The walk will be held in a different format to previous years, with walkers able to walk any distance (up to 40km) over Saturday 2 March 2019.
+The walk goes from Shellharbour to Austinmer.
+Walkers are able to walk any distance (up to 40km) over Saturday 7 March 2020.

 Registrations are now open; $40 per adult and $20 per child.